 To see if our concerns were justified, we compared samples of generic chopped strand mat (wet out with WEST SYSTEM 105 Resin and 206 Hardener) against samples made with our Episize™ fiberglass fabrics (wet out with 105/206) in moisture uptake testing under warm/moist conditions.
 The test environment was a room we affectionately refer to as “The Amazon Room”.
 This room is maintained at 100°F and 100% relative humidity, jungle-like conditions.
 All of the samples were accurately weighed on a gram scale before entering the chamber.
 Each specimen was weighed periodically until no additional weight gain was observed.
 The samples made with generic roll mat and epoxy experienced an average 2.3% weight gain over a two-month period.
 The Episize fiberglass/epoxy samples gained weight at a slightly lower percentage of 1.9%.

-Visually all of the fiberglass/epoxy samples “whited-out” or became slightly more opaque during the test.
+Visually all of the fiberglass/epoxy samples “whited out” or became slightly more opaque during the test.
 We were not concerned about this because there were no obvious differences in appearance between samples made with our Episize™ fiberglass and samples made with generic chopped strand mat.
-Our test included three specimens of chopped strand mat, two different sources of 1.5 oz and one 3 oz.
-One of the samples was made with generic mat found on the fiberglass rack in our shop, and the other two were purchased from Composite Structures Technology in Tehachapi, California.
+Our test included three specimens of chopped strand mat, two different sources of 1.5 oz, and one 3 oz.
+One of the samples was made with a generic mat found on the fiberglass rack in our shop, and the other two were purchased from Composite Structures Technology in Tehachapi, California.